reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ## Procedures

-The user goes to the librarian with the book in his hand and the user with the book logs in and enters his username and ID.
-Returns the book and enters the name of the book, then the book is returned and the librarian is logged out if he has no other request.
+The user goes to the librarian with the book in his/her hand . the Librarian user logs in and enters his/her username and ID.If password entered correctly she/he can enter otherwise the message Try again will be displayed. after of enter
-Can otherwise call it.
+ Call the book return procedure and enters the name of the book, then the book is returned and the librarian is logged out if he/she has no other request. she/he Can otherwise call it.

 ----------------------------------------------------------------
 # Scenario 5 (Change user information)